PayME-Tech/PayME-SDK-RN-Readme/README_EN.md

 - **MainActivity.java**

-⚠️⚠️⚠️ Removed from version 0.9.16 and later.
+⚠️⚠️⚠️ Removed from version 0.9.16 onwards.

-Please remove these 2 functions if installed, if not, please skip this step.
+Please remove these 2 functions if you've installed them into your app.
+If not, please skip this step.

 ```java
 ...